Leah Surname

 Leah Last Name Statistics demography

-The religious devotion of those holding the last name is chiefly Catholic (100%) in Ireland and Christian (100%) in Kenya.
+The religious adherence of those carrying the Leah last name is chiefly Catholic (100%) in Ireland and Christian (100%) in Kenya.

-In The United States those bearing the Leah surname are 9.07% more likely to be registered Republicans than The US average, with 55.84% being registered to vote for the party.
+In The United States those bearing the Leah surname are 9.07% more likely to be registered with the Republican Party than The US average, with 55.84% registered with the party.

 The amount Leah earn in different countries varies greatly.
 In South Africa they earn 66.67% more than the national average, earning R 396,060 per year; in United States they earn 11.32% less than the national average, earning $38,266 USD per year and in Canada they earn 6.67% more than the national average, earning $52,998 CAD per year.